nick-shaw/blackmagic-io/README.md

 ### Range Signalling Limitations

-**Important:** While this library supports both narrow and full range output encoding via the `output_narrow_range` parameter, the Blackmagic DeckLink SDK (v14.1) does not provide APIs to control the full range flag in the VPID, as per SMPTE ST 425-1 (byte 4, bit 7):
+**Important:** While this library supports both narrow and full range output encoding via the `output_narrow_range` parameter, the Blackmagic DeckLink SDK (v14.1) does not provide APIs to control the bit-depth / range field in the VPID — a 2-bit field per SMPTE ST 425-1:2017 (Table 5, byte 4, bits 1:0).

 - **YUV10**: The library can encode full range Y'CbCr (0-1023) with `output_narrow_range=False`, but cannot set the full range flag in the VPID.
 Downstream devices may well assume narrow range.

-- **RGB10**: The convention is that 10-bit R'G'B' is narrow range, as described in the Blackmagic SDK, so using `output_narrow_range=False` may cause downstream devices to misinterpret the signal.
+- **RGB10**: The convention is that 10-bit R'G'B' is narrow range, as described in the Blackmagic SDK documentation, so using `output_narrow_range=False` may cause downstream devices to misinterpret the signal.

-- **RGB12**: The convention is that 12-bit R'G'B' is full range, as described in the Blackmagic SDK, so using `output_narrow_range=True` may cause downstream devices to misinterpret the signal.
+- **RGB12**: The convention is that 12-bit R'G'B' is full range, as described in the Blackmagic SDK documentation, so using `output_narrow_range=True` may cause downstream devices to misinterpret the signal.

 The `output_narrow_range` parameter controls the **actual encoded values** in the output stream, not metadata signalling.
 Use it when you know the downstream device will correctly interpret the range, or when the receiving device allows manual range configuration.